 JAKOB LUDWIG FELIX MENDELSSOHN

-INSTRUMENTATION: 2 each of flutes, oboes, clarinets, bassoons, horns, and trumpets; timpani; and strings
+INSTRUMENTATION: Solo violin, 2 each of flutes, oboes, clarinets, bassoons, horns, and trumpets, with timpani and strings

 Davies Symphony Hall